Cibersino/tot/docs/test_suite.md

 **Expected:**
 - Each window applies translations without crash.
-- In the editor, the spellcheck toggle label updates with the rest of the window text.
+- In the editor, the spellcheck toggle label and text-size control labels/tooltips update with the rest of the window text.

 ---